typelevel/foundation/BYLAWS.md

 Each Director shall hold office for a term of Directors shall be elected by the outgoing board of directors annually, except when filling a vacancy such vacancy may be filled for the duration of the term of that vacant office at the board meeting following the occurrence of a vacancy.

 ### SECTION 1.5.
 COMPENSATION
 Directors shall serve without compensation except that they shall be allowed reasonable advancement or reimbursement of expenses incurred in the performance of their duties.
-Directors may not be compensated for rendering services to the corporation except as allowable under the provisions of Section 1.6 below and pursuant to this corporation’s conflict of interest policy as set forth in Article 7 of these bylaws.
+Directors may not be compensated for rendering services to the corporation except as allowable under the provisions of Section 1.6 below and pursuant to this corporation's conflict of interest policy as set forth in Article 7 of these bylaws.

 ### SECTION 1.6.
 RESTRICTION REGARDING INTERESTED DIRECTORS
 Notwithstanding any other provision of these bylaws, not more than forty-nine percent (49%) of the persons serving on the board may be interested persons.
-For purposes of this Section, “interested person” means either:
+For purposes of this Section, "interested person" means either:
   (a) Any person compensated by the corporation for services rendered to it within the previous twelve (12) months, whether as a full- or part-time officer, employee, independent contractor, or otherwise; or
   (b) Any agent, principal, brother, sister, ancestor, descendant, spouse, brother-in-law, sister-in-law, son-in-law, daughter-in-law, mother-in-law, or father-in-law of any person described in paragraph (a) above.